Illinois-IoT/main-project/tutorials/day1/day1.md

 ``` Bash
 $ python3 push_button_capture.py
 ```
-You now could see that the program only print out `Button was pushed!` only once everytime the button is pushed.
+You now could see that the program only prints out `Button was pushed!` only once every time the button is pushed.

 ### d) What To Do When the Button is Pushed?

-There is now visual indication in the terminal whenever the button is pushed.
+There is now a visual indication in the terminal whenever the button is pushed.
 Our next task is to capture an image whenever the event occurs.
 Can you think of how this can be accomplished?

 We've already had a callback function, `button_callback`, which is called whenever the button is pushed.
 Hard to believe?
 Change the print statement inside `button_callback` to anything you want and run the program again.
 You'll see that whenever the button is pushed, your new print statement is printed in the terminal!

 So, we will need to add something inside of this callback function in order to accomplish our mission.

-We've already wrote a Bash script that takes a photo.
+We've already written a Bash script that takes a photo.
 Let's use that!
 When we wanted to take a photo, we can simply run the Bash script in the terminal.
 We need a way to run the same script in our Python program.

 This is where the Python `os` module comes into place.
 This module provides a portable way of using operating system dependent functionality.
 Some popular functions include creating and deleting directories/files, and of course, executing other programs.